M0LTE/pi-transceiver/software/system/README.md

 ```

 Then on a second computer on the same network, open http://pi-transceiver:5155 in a web browser.
 You'll get the radio UI.

+G4CDF>  Windows 10 machine cannt see the Raspberry PI for some reason.

 NOTE: as above - in the final product, this radio UI will be on the touchscreen.